VT-ENGL-PTW/hditastudentsample/README.md

 This repository includes the source code, with HDITA topics and the Jekyll structure for HTML5 presentation.
 The Jekyll transformation site can be seen on the [gh-pages branch of this repository](http://vt-engl-ptw.github.io/hditastudentsample/)

+It also includes a DITA Open Toolkit version of the HDITA topics with HTML5 and PDF deliverables in the `out` folder.

 ## Credits
 - Content originally created by Brittany Barnes in Carlos Evia's ENGL 3764: Technical Writing course (used with permission)